Monitors

 Community consensus suggests that color accuracy is not just visual but requires special spectrometers for accurate assessment.
 (1 sources)

-Eight of fifteen sources call the build quality and aesthetic exceptional.
-The one consistent gripe is that the bezels could be thinner.
+Nine of sixteen sources praise the aluminum chassis and minimalist aesthetic.
+The only real complaint is that the bezels could be thinner.

 Key Takeaway

-If design and build quality matter to you, this is one of the best-built monitors on the market.
-The bezels are the only real aesthetic compromise.
+If build quality and aesthetics matter to your workspace, this is one of the best-looking monitors you can buy.
+The bezels are the only legitimate gripe.

 In-Depth Analysis